awsdocs/aws-doc-sdk-examples/javascriptv3/README.md

 1. Run `docker run -it -v ~/.aws/credentials:/root/.aws/credentials <image_name>`. `-it` launches an interactive terminal. `-v ~/.aws...` is optional but recommended.
 It will mount your local credentials file to the container.
-2. The terminal initiate a bash instance and change to the `javascriptv3` directory.
+2. The terminal initiates a bash instance and changes to the `javascriptv3` directory.
 Run tests from here by following the steps in the [Tests](#tests) section.
 Run examples by navigating to a service folder and following the README instructions there.